boring12345/Memory/README.md

 ======

 This is the repository for the Codecademy Memory project.
-Please make changes in the Beta branch only!
+Please make changes in this branch only!